-South Korea, China cast doubt over reports North Korean leader Kim gravely ill
+South Korea, China cast doubt on reports North Korean leader Kim gravely ill

 Daily NK said Kim had been admitted to hospital on April 12, just hours before the cardiovascular procedure, as his health had deteriorated since August due to heavy smoking, obesity and overwork.

-It said he was now receiving treatment at a villa in the Mount Kumgang resort county of Hyangsan on the east coast after undergoing the procedure.
+It said he was now receiving treatment at a villa in the Mount Myohyang resort north of the capital Pyongyang.

 “My understanding is that he had been struggling (with cardiovascular problems) since last August but it worsened after repeated visits to Mount Paektu,” a source was quoted as saying, referring to the country’s sacred mountain.